starknet-io/SNIPs/SNIPS/snip-12.md

 This document aims to create a standard that’s compatible with existing Dapps, wallets, and smart contracts while also adding some extra functionality to express the new types to help with a better display.
 This document consolidates some previous efforts to create off-chain signatures in Starknet (some of which were not well documented).

-Here an example of NFT sell order, and how a wallet will be able to show today, versus what can be done after the improvements in this spec
+Here is an example of an NFT sell order, and how a wallet will be able to show today, versus what can be done after the improvements in this spec

 ![wallet rev 0 vs rev 1](../assets/snip-12/wallet-example.png)